 Ready to quit smoking?
-Every smoker has his or her own personal motivation for quitting.
-Here are some common reasons.
+Every smoker has their own personal reasons for quitting.
+Here are some common ones.
 Think about what is most important to you.

 According to the Surgeon General, quitting smoking is the single most important step a smoker can take to improve the length and quality of his or her life.
 As soon as you quit, your body begins to repair the damage caused by smoking.
 Of course, it's best to quit early in life, but even someone who quits later in life will improve their health.

 It's expensive to smoke cigarettes.
 In some places, a pack of cigarettes costs more than $10—and prices keep rising.
 Even if a pack costs "only" $5 where you live, smoking one pack per day adds up to $1,825.00 each year.

 Smoking is a hassle.
 More and more states and cities have passed clean indoor air laws that make bars, restaurants, and other public places smokefree.
 Are you tired of having to go outside many times a day to have a cigarette?
 Is standing in the cold and the rain really worth having that cigarette?
 Wouldn't it be easier if you could choose to go outside only when you want to and not when you need to?

 Cigarette smoke harms everyone who inhales it, not just the smoker.
 Whether you're young or old and in good health or bad, secondhand smoke is dangerous and can make you sick.
 Children who live with smokers get more chest colds and ear infections, while babies born to mothers who smoke have an increased risk of premature delivery, low birth weight and sudden infant death syndrome (SIDS).